A woman’s guide to getting a pay rise

 Time it right

 Timing is vital when it comes to broaching the subject of salary.
-“Make sure you call a timely meeting,” advises Louise Campbell.
+“Make sure you call a timely meeting,” advises Suzanne Feeney.
 “If the annual pay review is in January, and you call the meeting for February, you’re likely to have missed the boat.
 In such a case November would be better.”

 Keep it focused